We support immunisation as a safe and effective way to help prevent serious illness in babies and children.

 For further travel information visit:

-The NIR is a computerised information system that has been developed to hold immunisation details of New Zealand children.
+The AIR is a computerised information system that has been developed to hold immunisation details of New Zealand children.
 It enables authorised health professionals to quickly and easily find out what vaccines a child has been given (this includes children whose family has shifted to another area or changed healthcare providers).
 This will help to make sure immunisations are given at the appropriate time.

 Helpful links